0xriyadh/patient-management-on-chain-solution/README.md

 ## Getting Started

-To get started with PMOCS, clone the repository and install the dependencies:
+To get started with PMOCS, follow these steps:
+1. Spin up a local blockchain network using Ganache. clone the repository and install the dependencies:

 ```bash
 git clone https://github.com/mahadihassanriyadh/patient-management-on-chain-solution